 - Big Ball of Violence: "Good Cat, Bad Cat".

-- Big Eater: Garfield, of course.
+- Big Eater: Garfield, of course, but he actually isn't the only one.
+Orson's brothers count.
 There's also Jon's Uncle Ed (see The Thing That Would Not Leave below).

-- Canon Foreigner: Floyd the mouse.
+- Floyd the mouse, replacing Squeak, an infrequently-appearing character in the comic.
 His attempts to get more appearances per season are a Running Gag.

-- Penelope, who was created because they didn't want to portray Arlene in the series like she was in the comics and Jim Davis said that, if they wouldn't portray Arlene like she was in the comics, she should not be portrayed at all.
+- Penelope, who was created because CBS had some sort of issue with portraying Arlene in the series the way she is in the comics, leading Jim Davis to decree that if they wouldn't allow Arlene his way then she should not be in the cartoon at all.